Wanees Zarour: Musical career

 Zarour has led and performed with several groups, including Duzan Ensemble and the Wanees Zarour Ensemble.
 His first album, of original compositions, Quarter to Midnight was released on August 2, 2014, at Chicago's Constellation.

 From 2019 through 2021 and beyond, guitarist Fareed Haque and Wanees Zarour restarted the Chicago Immigrant Orchestra, with the encouragement and financial support of the Chicago World Music Festival and the Old Town School of Folk Music.
 (The orchestra's original incarnation ran from 1999 to 2004, led by Willy Schwartz.)
-Haque and Zarour recruited other local musicians to join them, and Haque also serves as concertmaster.
+Haque and Zarour have cultivated a diverse roster of Chicago based global musicians from the Immigrant Community.

 Similar Artists

 Other notable artists who compose and perform music in similar Middle Eastern styles include Issa Boulos, Simon Shaheen, Bassam Saba, and Ziad Rahbani.